shrncr/wxO_advanced_workshop/MCP LAB/labguide.md

 32\.
 Import tools from MCP server

+**I suggest toggling mcpsearch_repositories & mcpcreate_repository but feel free to toggle actions you would like to explore**

 ![](https://ajeuwbhvhr.cloudimg.io/https://colony-recorder.s3.amazonaws.com/files/2025-08-26/56b20928-5316-4b5b-9c85-b052a08bed9a/screenshot.webp?tl_px=0,0&br_px=2930,1544&force_format=jpeg&q=100&width=1120.0)

 33\.
-Once tools have been added feel free to ask your agent "List my repositories", "Show open issues this week", or "What can you do for me?"
+Once tools have been added feel free to ask your agent "List my repositories" or "What can you do for me?"

 ![](https://ajeuwbhvhr.cloudimg.io/https://colony-recorder.s3.amazonaws.com/files/2025-08-20/a7511b40-c14b-4409-931a-24acf30a2ba0/ascreenshot.jpeg?tl_px=94,186&br_px=1470,956&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=748,511)

 Tip: Congrats you are all done!
 In this lab, we connected Orchestrate to GitHub using the Model Context Protocol (MCP).
 We created a secure GitHub connection, imported the MCP toolkit, and built a React-style agent that can call GitHub tools directly and allows us to interact with GitHub in natural language.

+Tip: Done early?
+Want to explore more with this agent?
+Feel free to add more GitHub MCP tools to this agent and see what actions you can have completed via Orchestrate conversational interface.